GlareDB/glaredb.github.io/docs/data-sources/supported/sql-server.md

 {: .important}

-> There are two equivalent forms: in both forms, `table-name` becomes the
-> name of the database inside GlareDB. `table-name` may be qualified
+> `table-name` becomes the name of the database in GlareDB. `table-name` may be qualified
 > with a schema name.

 ### Table format